obsidianmd/obsidian-help/en/Obsidian Sync/Select files and settings to sync.md

 1. Navigate to **Settings** → **Sync**.
 2. Enable the desired settings under **Vault configuration sync**.
 3. Wait for the changes to be downloaded from your remote vault.
-4. Reload or Restart the application to ensure that your synchronized settings take effect.
+4. Reload or restart the application to ensure that your synchronized settings take effect.
 On mobile or tablet, this may require a force quit.

 ## Hot reloading of settings